joshpierce/advent-of-code-22/README.md

 This year I decided I'd learn the [Kotlin](https://kotlinlang.org) language while working on solutions for Advent of Code. 😅 Hopefully I can get past the day 10 hump without life getting in the way this year, but should be a fun learning experience nonetheless.

+The solutions that are provided here are probably not the "best way" of doing things.
+I'm looking forward to learning along the way and figuring out different ways to accomplish these problems with Kotlin 🙌.

 If you'd like to follow along, I'll provide the steps below that I took to get this all up and running.
 This should allow you to go from Fresh Windows install to running the code in this repository.

 # Getting Started With Kotlin in VS Code on Windows 11 🏃